ikoniqoz/nitrodocs/content/developers/addons/developing-plugins/index.md

 # Developing Plugins

-One of the central PyroCMS functionality concepts is tags.
-If you are familiar with PyroCMS you have definitely seem them before.
+One of the central NitroCMS functionality concepts is tags.
+If you are familiar with NitroCMS you have definitely seem them before.
 Here is an example of a simple tag that returns the current URL:

 	{{ noparse }}{{ url:current }}{{ /noparse }}

 The code behind tags like these is called a plugin.
-Plugins are special PHP files that have the ability to be called via PyroCMS tags, and can do things like grab tag parameters.
-They are simple to write and make incorporating complex functionality into PyroCMS layouts clean and organized.
+Plugins are special PHP files that have the ability to be called via NitroCMS tags, and can do things like grab tag parameters.
+They are simple to write and make incorporating complex functionality into NitroCMS layouts clean and organized.

 ## Modular vs Standalone Plugins